GAFelton/homework-code-quiz-4/README.md

 */
 ```

 Big thanks to my tutor @Matthew Chen, who helped me figure out the possible answers order randomizer!
+I'd also like to thank my brother, Peter, who helped me debug a couple tricky syntax errors.
 After the initial setup and figuring out the data structure, my work was split into a couple main areas:

 * Rendering the questions & handling Answer clicks, including validation.
 * Controlling the timer, making sure it stopped when needed and translated into score.